juddzilla/step0/README.md

 # Step Zero

-Install oft used dev deps with one npx command
+Install oft used dependencies with one npx command

 ** Please note, this is a yarn installer **